JujuAdams/Vinyl/docs/5.0/Configuration-Syntax.md

 <!-- tabs:end -->

 As mentioned above, arrays of strings can be used in place of a string for struct keys.
 This will create duplicate key-value pairs for each element in the array.
-This feature is very helpful for sharing configuration across many assets.
+This feature is very helpful for sharing configuration across many assets with fewer lines of text.
 Here's an example of this:

 <!-- tabs:start -->